dominicskywalkr/VAICCS/README.md

-# Closed Captioning — GUI Usage
+# VAICCS (the Vosk Artificial Intelligence Closed Captioning Software)

 This repository provides a live closed-captioning application that can run from a graphical interface (`VAICCS.exe`)